EPIC Working Groups - Cancer Working Groups

 The incidence of thyroid carcinomas has been dramatically increasing over the past 20—30 years in many industrialized countries, making it the second most common cancer after breast cancer in young women.
 A large part of this increase has been due to diagnostic improvements, but other changes may be involved.
 Little is known about thyroid cancer etiology so far; exposure to ionizing radiation (especially during childhood) and history of benign thyroid disease are the only well-established risk factors for differentiated thyroid carcinomas (the most common forms of thyroid cancer).

-The aim of the recently created EPIC Thyroid Cancer Working Group is to explore the associations of nutrition, lifestyle, and reproductive factors with risk of thyroid cancer for the identification of modifiable risk factors to improve thyroid cancer prevention.
-This will be done through the analyses of questionnaire-based data and measured anthropometric variables, as well as through the measurement of selected biomarkers in prospectively collected biological samples.
+The aim of the EPIC Thyroid Cancer Working Group is to explore the associations between nutrition, lifestyle, and reproductive factors with risk of thyroid carcinomas to be able to identify of modifiable risk factors to improve thyroid cancer prevention.
+This is done through the analyses of questionnaire-based data and measured anthropometric variables, as well as through the measurement of selected biomarkers in prospectively collected biological samples.

 International Agency for Research on Cancer (IARC/WHO)

 150 cours Albert Thomas, 69008 Lyon, France